You handed out hundreds of business cards last year... Take a guess how many are still in someone's possession right now.

 Start Using It Today (Ongoing)

 After your next job, text the customer: 'Thanks for the business!
 Here's my digital card — tap to save my info: [your link].'
 That's it.
 You're using a digital business card.
-Do this after every single job and watch your callback rate climb.
+Do this after every single job and watch your repeat work rate climb.

 The ROI of Digital Business Cards for Contractors